Arial-Z/Romaji-Renamer/README.md

 305074|31964|Boku no Hero Academia 413555|37914|Chikyuugai Shounen Shoujo
 ```
-create a new line and manually enter the TVDB-ID and MAL-ID title is for readability and do nothing
+create a new line and manually enter the TVDB-ID and MAL-ID, MAL-TITLE is for readability and do nothing, you need to use | as separator

 ### Thanks
   - to Plex for Plex